walra356/CamiFITS.jl/docs/src/index.md

 The minimal FITS file consists of a single HDU, which is empty.
 FITS files are created using the command [`fits_create`](@ref)(filnam; protect=false).

 #### Example:
-Creating and inspecting the minimal FITS file:
+Creating the minimal FITS file.
+Note that the `PRIMARY` HDU contains an empty array of `Any` type.
 ```
 julia> filnam = "minimal.fits";